 Kiwi owned and operated.

 Established in 2006, Crucial Colour Ltd. is a privately held, 100% New Zealand business.
-In eight amazing years Crucial Colour has grown from having one printing press to now having one of the most advanced printing plants in the country.
+In twelve amazing years Crucial Colour has grown from having one printing press to now having one of the most advanced printing plants in the country.
 Located in Penrose, our 20,000 square foot facility is designed as a “smart factory” utilising a fully integrated production and inventory management system and includes state-of-the-art technology and equipment able to meet the growing and changing demands of our customers.
 Our experienced staff ensure efficient and effective management of stock, storage and distribution.

 What makes us different?